-- genetic data;
+- Genetic data;

-- biometric data (e.g. fingerprints) for the purpose of uniquely identifying someone;
+- Biometric data (e.g. fingerprints) for the purpose of uniquely identifying someone;

-- data concerning health;
+- Data concerning physical or mental health; and

-- data concerning someone’s sex life or sexual orientation.
+- Data concerning someone’s sex life or sexual orientation.

 Further legal controls apply to data relating to criminal convictions and allegations of criminal activity.
 We may process such data on the same grounds as those identified for “special categories” referred to above.

 3. How we use your data